Dundalk Institute of Technology: Lifelong Learning Centre

 The Lifelong Learning Centre coordinates a range of courses for approximately 1,000 part-time students.
 The students take courses in all four academic schools.
 The majority of the courses are accredited by external bodies.
 About two thirds of the students come from outside County Louth.

 Regional Development Centre

 Established in 1989 by DkIT, the Regional Development Centre acts as the institute's Innovation Support and Technology Transfer organisation.
 The centre acts as a commercially oriented interface between DkIT and the industrial, commercial and business life of the region, and makes available the expertise, facilities and resources of the institute for the wider benefit of the regional economy.

-Through the Research and Developmental endeavours of its Academic Staff, DkIT has developed an applied R&D reputation in Software Development, Electronics and Engineering Design, Applied Humanities, Cultural Studies and Enterprise Development & Innovation with a new and emerging area in the field of Renewable Energy and Digital Media.
+Through the Research and Developmental endeavours of its Academic Staff, the institute has developed an applied R&D reputation in Software Development, Electronics and Engineering Design, Applied Humanities, Cultural Studies and Enterprise Development & Innovation along with in the field of Renewable Energy and Digital Media.

 The DkIT Regional Development Centre has been awarded the ISO 9001-2000 Quality Standard.